busayyyo/personal-blog/content/posts/moving-on-after-a-big-gigantic-colossal-fuck-up-😩-🤦‍♀️.md

 I find it hard to forgive myself.
 I want to blame it on alcohol, but I wasn't drunk.
 I wanna kick my best friend for not reigning me in when this terrible idea occurred to me.
 I hate my brain for even coming up with such a fundamentally odd idea and my body, for going along with it.

 You get the gist, I'm irreversibly fucked by this error in judgment.
-And right now, I keep wondering will I ever get over this?
+I keep wondering if I will ever get over this.
 I ask myself, why did you go there?
 I know the answer to that: I wasn't thinking.
 I wasn't fucking thinking, but now I can't stop thinking about this.

 I'm ashamed that I was capable of stooping this low - I didn't know I had it in me.
 I'm sad that this weird, out of character behaviour would be the last memory he (my ex, who I cherished) would ever have of me.
-I'm sad, terribly sad, for the dent this has made on my sense of dignity.
+I'm sad, terribly sad, for the dent this has made on my sense of self and dignity.

 So how does one move on after a big, gigantic, terrible, colossal fuck up such as this?